StoryCloud/code-style-guides/javascript-style-guide.md

 ## Existence

-In JavaScript, the values `false`, `undefined` and `null` are falsy, but so are `''` and `0`.
+In JavaScript, the values `false`, `undefined`, `null` and `NaN` are falsy, but so are `''` and `0`.
 This is unfortunate, because sometimes empty strings and zero are "valid" values from a business perspective.
 Therefore, when checking for the "existence" of a value, it is unreliable to rely on truthiness or falsiness.
-Instead, you should explicitly check for negative values.
+Instead, you should explicitly check for bottom values.

 Do: